scenaristeur/igora/README.md

 ## or start every service independent
-- Look at each README.md file in each service
+- Look at each README.md file in each service, for example to load GGUF Models
 - run `npm install` in this differents folders/services "igora/igora_web" and "igora/openai"

 ![Start1](start%20Igora.png)